a-rod85/Hangman/README.md

 Result:

-A message telling the player they won apperars, and the secret word is displayed.
-The player is not asked if they wish to play again or not.
+A message telling the player that they have  won apperars and the secret word is displayed.
+The player is not asked if they wish to play again.

 Verdict:

-The player loses function doesn't work as intented since the player is not asked if they want to play again.
+The player loses function doesn't work as intented since the player is not asked if they wants to play again.

 Solution: